bongiozzo/musica_mustdie/output/band_tyr.md

 # Tyr

+nordic progressive metal rock, based on tales of the vikings and valhalla

-Дискография
+## Дискография

-"Demo" 2000, Viking Metal
+### "Demo" 2000, Viking Metal

-"How far to Asgaard" 2002, Viking Metal
+### "How far to Asgaard" 2002, Viking Metal

-"Olavur Riddararos (single)" 2002, Viking Metal
+### "Olavur Riddararos (single)" 2002, Viking Metal

-"Eric the Red" 2003, Viking Metal
+### "Eric the Red" 2003, Viking Metal

+1. The Edge
+2. Regin Smidur
+3. Dreams
+4. The Wild Rover
+5. Styrisvolurin
+6. Olavur Riddararos
+7. Rainbow Warrior
+8. Ramund hin Unge
+9. Alive
+10. Eric The Red

-"Ragnarok" 2006, Viking Metal
+### "Ragnarok" 2006, Viking Metal

+1. The Beginning
+2. The Hammer of Thor
+3. Envy
+4. Brother Bane
+5. The Burning
+6. The Ride to Hell
+7. Torsteins Kvaedi
+8. Grнmus б Midalnesi
+9. Wings of Time
+10. The Rage of the Skullgaffer
+11. The Hunt
+12. Victory
+13. Lord of Lies
+14. Gjallarhornid
+15. Ragnarok
+16. The End

-"Land" 2008, Viking Metal
+### "Land" 2008, Viking Metal

-"By the Light of the Northern Star " 2009, Viking Metal "The Lay of Thrym" 2011, Viking Metal
+### "By the Light of the Northern Star " 2009, Viking Metal

+1. Hold the Heathen Hammer High
+2. Trondur I Gotu
+3. Into the Storm
+4. Northern Gate
+5. Turia Torkilsdottir
+6. By the Sword in My Hand
+7. Ride
+8. Hear the Heathen Call
+9. By the Light of the Northern Star
+The limited edition includes two instrumental bonus tracks:
+10. The Northern Lights
+11. Anthem

+Line-up:
+Heri Joensen - Vocals, Guitars
+Terji Skibenжs - Guitars
+Gunnar H. Thomsen - Bass
+Kбri Streymoy - Drums

+### "The Lay of Thrym" 2011, Viking Metal

+1. Flames of the Free  04:17
+2. Shadow of the Swastika  04:23
+3. Take Your Tyrant  03:55
+4. Evening Star  05:04
+5. Hall of Freedom  04:06
+6. Fields of the Fallen  04:59
+7. Konning Hans  04:27
+8. Ellindur Bondi a Jadri  03:55
+9. Nine Words of Lore  04:04
+10. The Lay of Thrym  06:48

+Bonus Tracks on the limited edition:
+11. I (Black Sabbath cover)
+12. Stargazer (Rainbow cover)

+Gunnar Thomsen  Bass
+Terji Skibenжs  Guitars
+Kari Streymoy  Drums
+Heri Joensen  Vocals / Guitars

-"Valkyrja" 2013, Viking Metal
+### "Valkyrja" 2013, Viking Metal

+1. Blood of Heroes 03:41
+2. Mare of My Night 03:55
+3. Hel Hath No Fury 03:26
+4. The Lay of Our Love 03:47
+5. Nation 04:04
+6. Another Fallen Brother 04:04
+7. Grindavisan 04:10
+8. Into the Sky 02:56
+9. Fanar Burtur Brandaljoa 03:38
+10. Lady of the Slain 04:32
+11. Valkyrja 07:31
+12. Where Eagles Dare 06:26
+13. Cemetery Gates 07:25

+Gunnar Thomsen - Bass
+Heri Joensen - Guitars, Vocals
+Terji Skibenжs - Guitars

 ## Отношения с другими группами